adamstaveley/local-im/README.md

-## Share messages across devices connected to a local network through a web page
+## Send messages and files over a local network

 ### Usage

-`$ ./share [OPTION]`
+`$ go run share.go [OPTION]`

 You can then visit the specified location to begin a new session.

-Bare in mind that share.html points to a WebSocket connection at localhost:8080 (see also below).
-You can change this in static/client.html (line 1) and by using the `-f` flag.
+Binaries coming soon.

 ### Options